ifBars/ScheduleLua-Docs/docs/guide/index.md

 ScheduleLua is a modding framework that bridges the gap between the Schedule 1 game and Lua scripts.
 It exposes game functionality to Lua, allowing you to:

-- Modify player attributes and inventory
+- Modify player attributes
+- Modify existing item attributes
+- Modify economy attributes
 - Interact with NPCs in the game world
 - Create custom UI elements and notifications
 - Hook into game events and time changes
 - Create custom console commands
-- Store and retrieve persistent data
 - Interact with the game's economy and law systems
+- And More

 ## How ScheduleLua Works